RobertEJohnson/ZEFNET-EZ-Onboarding/README.md

 MIT Copyright (c) 2020 Amir Mussa, Ace Fox, Robert Johnson

 ## Acknowledgement
-Thank you to Zef Energy for giving us the opportunity to employ or new skills and create this application for you.
+Thank you to Zef Energy for giving us the opportunity to employ our new skills and create this application for you.
 You're all doing amazing work for the world and are charming and fantastic people
 .
-Thanks to Prime Digital Academy for all you do, and connecting us with ZEF Energy.
+Thanks to Prime Digital Academy for all you do, and for connecting us with ZEF Energy.

 Special shout out to Amir and Ace my teammates.
 You both are fantastic developers and have made for such a wonderful team to be a part of.
 Thank you for your hardwork and dedication to help this project come to fruition with me.
 Rock on.